The Science of Better Habits

 Nervous System

-The vagus nerve is the longest cranial nerve in your body — and it may be the single most important factor in whether new habits stick.
+The vagus nerve is the longest cranial nerve in your body, and is one important pathway involved in regulation, stress recovery, and behavior change.

 February 7, 2026 · 7 min read Read Article